tbernacchi/aws-upload-notifier/README.md

 aws dynamodb scan --table-name Files
 ```

-Make sure you have all the necessary permissions to run the commands above.
-You can check the policies attached to your user like this:
+Make sure you have all the necessary permissions to run the commands above:

 ```
 aws iam list-attached-user-policies --user-name YOUR_USERNAME